 In 2015, the Norwegian Defence Materiel Agency Naval Systems Division invited six artists to participate in the competition for the commission of the godmother’s gift to HNoMS Maud, the largest vessel in the history of the Royal Norwegian Navy.
 Marianne Skjelbred was the winner of the competition.
 May 21st 2019, the godmother of HNoMS Maud, Anniken Huitfeldt, the Chair of the Standing Committee on Foreign Affairs and Defence, unveiled the painting “Ulvetanna”.

-Marianne Skjelbred has collectors in 53 countries: Australia, Austria, Belgium, Brazil, Canada, Chile, China, Colombia, Denmark, Egypt, England, Finland, France, Germany, Greenland, Guatemala, Hong Kong, India, Indonesia, Iraq, Israel, Italy, Japan, Kuwait, Lithuania, Malta, Netherlands, New Zealand, Nigeria, Norway, Paraguay, Peru, Philippines, Poland, Portugal, Romania, Russia, Saudi Arabia, Scotland, Slovakia, South Korea, Spain, Sweden, Switzerland, Taiwan, Thailand, The United Arab Emirates, The United States of America, Turkey, Ukraine, Venezuela, and Wales.
+Australia, Austria, Belgium, Bermuda, Brazil, Canada, Chile, China, Colombia, Costa Rica, Denmark, Egypt, England, Finland, France, Germany, Greenland, Guatemala, Hong Kong, Hungary, India, Indonesia, Iraq, Israel, Italy, Japan, Kuwait, Lithuania, Malta, Mexico, Morocco, Netherlands, New Zealand, Nigeria, Norway, Paraguay, Peru, Philippines, Poland, Portugal, Puerto Rico, Romania, Russia, Saudi Arabia, Scotland, Singapore, Slovakia, South Korea, Spain, Sweden, Switzerland, Taiwan, Thailand, United Arab Emirates, United Kingdom, United States of America, Turkey, Ukraine, Venezuela, and Wales.

 She is happy to cover all costs related to the shipment of her art, both nationally and internationally, as she sees the value of expanding her art to new areas.